|Clark's Point, MA|

-Congress then committed on March 16, 1804, to spend $2,500 to replace the beacon with a 38-foot-tall stone lighthouse.
+Congress then committed on March 16, 1804 to spend $2,500 to replace the beacon with a thirty-eight-foot-tall stone lighthouse.
 Upon raising the lighthouse frame into place, hungry laborers were rewarded with a celebratory 100-gallon pot of chowder.
-Once completed, the lighthouse sported a fixed white light at a focal plane of 50 feet.
+Once completed, the lighthouse sported a fixed white light at a focal plane of fifty feet.

-An 1838 report by Inspector Lieutenant Edward W. Carpender, U.S.N. recommended that Clark’s Point Lighthouse should see a reduction to six properly cared for lamps, while noting that they were currently not receiving adequate attention.
+An 1838 report by Inspector Lieutenant Edward W. Carpender, U.S Navy recommended that Clark’s Point Lighthouse should see a reduction to six properly cared for lamps instead of ten, while noting that the lamps were currently not receiving adequate attention.
 “I visited this light in the forenoon, and have good reason to think that fewer lamps, differently attended would afford equal light; one of the lamps was without a fountain, and appeared not to have been used the previous night.
 Two of the chimneys, or tube-glasses, were broken, and some of the others so much smoked as to show that they had been carelessly trimmed.
 The reflectors were not bright, and did not appear to have been recently cleaned.”
-He also wrote that the keeper lived in his own home, as no keeper’s dwelling was provided.
+He also wrote that the keeper lived in his own home, as no keeper’s dwelling was provided by the government.

-Recognizing the vulnerability of the unprotected New Bedford whaling fleet, in the late 1840s a joint local and national plan for a permanent military presence at New Bedford was developed.
-But it was not until September 24, 1857, that the U.S. government purchased the Edward Wing Howland farm on Clark’s Point so a fort could be constructed.
+To address the vulnerability of the unprotected New Bedford whaling fleet, a joint local and national plan for a permanent military presence at New Bedford was developed in the late 1840s, but it was not until September 24, 1857, that the U.S. government purchased the Edward Wing Howland farm on Clark’s Point so a fort could be constructed.
 New Bedford merchants must have tired of the long delay, because New Bedford Mayor Isaac C. Taber and the city council developed their own plans for self-defense.

-Although the threats brought by the Civil War ended in 1865, and the Clark Point Lighthouse continued to offer protection from the rocks, whalers were dealt an economic blow from yet another front.
+Although the threats brought by the Civil War ended in 1865, whalers were dealt an economic blow from yet another front.
 The decreasing number of whales lengthened the voyages that traversed the globe in pursuit of the leviathans to as many as three years, whereas in the late 1700s, whaling trips averaged about nine months.
 Rising demand and a reduced supply caused the cost of sperm whale oil to soar and spurred the drive for a more economical fuel.
-The net result was that kerosene would come to eliminate the need for whale oil.
-Even the Lighthouse Board was to convert all of its lights to kerosene.
+The net result was that kerosene would come to eliminate the need for whale oil, and the Lighthouse Board converted all of its lights to this more economical fuel.

 By 1871, it had become apparent that the need for the fort had passed, and its construction was halted.
 Thus, the ingenious system designed to protect the light from the reverberations of the huge Rodman cannons located directly below it was never tested, as the great guns were never fired.

-The isolated location of the deserted lighthouse proved irresistible for vandals, who despite its early 1970s renovation burned and destroyed it again.
-As part of New Bedford’s noteworthy plan to restore three local lighthouses (including the Butler Flats and Palmer Island lights), the city relit the restored Clark Point Lighthouse on June 15, 2001 (the 132nd anniversary of the light’s first illumination).
+The isolated location of the deserted lighthouse atop Fort Taber proved irresistible for vandals, who despite its early 1970s renovation, burned and nearly destroyed it.
+As part of New Bedford’s noteworthy plan to restore three local lighthouses (including the Butler Flats and Palmer Island lights), the city relit the restored Clark Point Lighthouse on June 15, 2001, the 132nd anniversary of the light’s first illumination.